joe-speedboat/workshop.container/20 Base Components.md

 ## The Registry
 Now understand the mechanic of images and how to start a container.
-But what about portability? security? sharing?
+But what about portability... security... sharing... of your images?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5OTgxMzYzOCw2NTA4OTc4NTIsMTU5Mj
+eyJoaXN0b3J5IjpbMTg4MzI5MjY5MCw2NTA4OTc4NTIsMTU5Mj
 I0MTI5OCwtMTM4MjQ2NTA2NSwtMjA3MzEwNzIyNSwtMTQ5NzY1
 NDA2MiwtODUwOTk5MzkyLC01NDk2MDI5MzAsMTU1MjA1NTA3Ny
 wxNDgxODY1MzY3LDkxODYyOTg4NiwtMTQ5NjE5ODkzNiw2MTk0